-section I. Rules of Debate
+SECTION I. Rules of Debate

-- (a) Unless provided for elsewhere in the bylaws, all main motions will be considered according to the provisions in this section.
-All members of the body, including the bill authors, shall be bound to the rules of debate. - (1) Ten (10) minutes will be allotted for a presentation of the motion. - (2) Five (5) minutes will be allotted for a period of question and answer. - (3) Fifteen (15) minutes will be allotted for debate of the motion.
+(a) Unless provided for elsewhere in the bylaws, all main motions will be considered according to the provisions in this section.
+All members of the body, including the legislation authors, shall be bound to the rules of debate.

+(1) Ten (10) minutes will be allotted for a presentation of the motion.

+(2) Five (5) minutes will be allotted for a period of question and answer.

+(3) Fifteen (15) minutes will be allotted for debate of the motion.
 Debate recognition will alternate between those arguing for and against the question.
-The first recognition will be a member debating against the motion, if such a member avails him or herself to the chair at that time.
+The first recognition will be a member debating against the motion, if such a member avails them self to the chair at that time.
 Recognitions will be limited to two and a half (2.5) minutes.

-A member may yield the remainder of his or her recognition time to another member.
+A member may yield the remainder of their recognition time to another member.
 A motion to previous question will be out of order until two recognitions for debate have been made.

-If after any recognition for debate the chair can find no member to speak for the opposing side, debate will be considered one sided and shall be closed by the chair section II.
-Veto Override Procedures
+If after any recognition for debate the chair can find no member to speak for the opposing side, debate will be considered one sided and shall be closed by the chair

-(b) The provisions provided in this section may be temporarily suspended or amended at any time by a two thirds (2/3) majority vote of the Senate.
+(b) The provisions provided in this section may be temporarily suspended or amended at any time by a two thirds (2/3) majority vote of the Student Senate membership present and voting at an announced meeting.